pippinbarr/cart263-2020/slides/css-basics/css-basics.md

 - In order to use CSS in at least a basic fashion you need to

 1. Be able to __select__ the element on the page you want to style
 - For this reason it's very common to give any element you want to style an __id__ or __class__ so that it's easy to target
 1. Know what __properties__ you want to manipulate on that element
 - For this reason you will want to familiarize yourself with the available properties via a reference like [Mozilla's CSS reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)
-  - Be aware there are __many__ properties, you won't be able to learn them all, and you will almost certainly end up taking inspiration from examples (which is fine)
+- Be aware there are __many__ properties, you won't be able to learn them all, and you will almost certainly end up taking inspiration from examples (which is fine, though attribute if you take someone else's style)

 ---